Fasting (& feasting) in Bali

-When I mentioned to friends that I was going to Bali to do a water fast, all of them looked at me with bewilderment.
+When I mentioned to friends that I was going to Bali in January to do a water fast, all of them looked at me with bewilderment.
 “What, and not eat the food?”.

 Yes indeed.
 No food.
 For 8 days.

 Why?
 Because I needed to experience water fasting for longer than a day.
-My naturopathic colleague, Layla Metcalfe and I are planning healing and therapeutic fasting retreats (register your interest for September retreats here), so I needed to have a long water fasting experience to have more integral understanding.
+My naturopathic colleague, Layla Metcalfe and I are running healing and therapeutic fasting retreats, so I needed to have a long water fasting experience to have more integral understanding.

 Theory and science is one thing, personal experience another.